sjhloco/add_dhcp_dns_ise_entry/README.md

 **COMPLETED**

 **NOT STARTED**
-Need to chaneg DHCP failfast to use Get-DhcpServerv4Scope 10.10.10.0
+Need to chaneg DHCP failfast to use Get-DhcpServerv4Scope 10.10.10.0 as just need to look for scopes, not reservations

 ### 2b. win_dhcp.py: Add or remove entries to DHCP
 -Reformat CSV to remove /prefix from the scope